bifurcationkit/DDEBifurcationKit.jl/docs/src/detectionBifurcation.md

 The bifurcations are detected during a call to `br = continuation(prob, alg, contParams::ContinuationPar;kwargs...)` by turning on the following flags:

-- `contParams.detectBifurcation = 2`
+- `contParams.detect_bifurcation = 2`

 The bifurcation points are located by looking at the spectrum **e.g.** by monitoring the unstable eigenvalues.
-The eigenvalue λ is declared unstable if `real(λ) > contParams.precisionStability`.
+The eigenvalue λ is declared unstable if `real(λ) > contParams.tol_stability`.
 The located bifurcation points are then returned in `br.specialpoint`.

 ## Precise detection of bifurcation points using Bisection

-Note that the bifurcation points detected when `detectBifurcation = 2` can be rather *crude*  localization of the true bifurcation points.
+Note that the bifurcation points detected when `detect_bifurcation = 2` can be rather *crude*  localization of the true bifurcation points.
 Indeed, we only signal that, in between two continuation steps *which can be large*, a (several) bifurcation has been detected.
 Hence, we only have a rough idea of where the bifurcation is located, unless your `dsmax` is very small...
 This can be improved as follows.

-If you choose `detectBifurcation = 3`, a **bisection algorithm** is used to locate the bifurcation points more precisely.
+If you choose `detect_bifurcation = 3`, a **bisection algorithm** is used to locate the bifurcation points more precisely.
 It means that we recursively track down the change in stability.
 Some options in [`ContinuationPar`](@ref) control this behavior:

-- `nInversion`: number of sign inversions in the bisection algorithm
+- `n_inversion`: number of sign inversions in the bisection algorithm
-- `maxBisectionSteps` maximum number of bisection steps
+- `max_bisection_steps` maximum number of bisection steps
-- `tolBisectionEigenvalue` tolerance on real part of eigenvalue to detect bifurcation points in the bisection steps
+- `tol_bisection_eigenvalue` tolerance on real part of eigenvalue to detect bifurcation points in the bisection steps

 If this is still not enough, you can use a Newton solver to locate them very precisely.
 See [Fold / Hopf Continuation](@ref).